Luke Waldemer Axel-Berg1

 F, #154902

-Julia MacCarthy was the daughter of Cormac 'Oge' MacCarthy.1 She married, firstly, Gerald FitzMaurice, 13th Baron of Kerry and Lixnaw, son of Edmond FitzMaurice, 9th Baron of Kerry and Lixnaw and Una MacMahon, in 1540.2,3 She married, secondly, Cormac McCarthy-Reagh after 1550.1 She married, thirdly, Edmund Butler, 1st/11th Baron Dunboyne, son of James Butler, 10th Baron Dunboyne and Joan Butler, before 27 July 1551.4 She married, fourthly, Richard Bourke, 2nd Earl of Clanricarde, son of Ulick Bourke, 1st Earl of Clanricarde and Grace O'Carroll, in 1568.4
+Julia MacCarthy was the daughter of Cormac 'Oge' MacCarthy.1 She married, firstly, Gerald FitzMaurice, 13th Baron of Kerry and Lixnaw, son of Edmond FitzMaurice, 9th Baron of Kerry and Lixnaw and Una MacMahon, in 1540.2,3 She married, secondly, Cormac McCarthy-Reagh after 1550.1 She married, thirdly, Edmund Butler, 1st/11th Baron Dunboyne, son of James Butler, 10th Baron Dunboyne and Lady Joan Butler, before 27 July 1551.4 She married, fourthly, Richard Bourke, 2nd Earl of Clanricarde, son of Ulick Bourke, 1st Earl of Clanricarde and Grace O'Carroll, in 1568.4

-Julia MacCarthy was also known as Cicely.5 She was also known as Gille.6 From 1540, her married name became FitzMaurice.1 From after 1550, her married name became McCarthy-Reagh.1 From before 27 July 1551, her married name became Butler.4 As a result of her marriage, Julia MacCarthy was styled as Baroness Dunboyne.
-As a result of her marriage, Julia MacCarthy was styled as Countess of Clanricarde in 1568.
+She was also known as Cicely.5 She was also known as Gille.6 From 1540, her married name became FitzMaurice.1 From after 1550, her married name became McCarthy-Reagh.1 After her marriage, Julia MacCarthy was styled as Baroness Dunboyne.
+From before 27 July 1551, her married name became Butler.4 After her marriage, Julia MacCarthy was styled as Countess of Clanricarde in 1568.
 From 1568, her married name became Bourke.4 She was living in 1580.7

 Children of Julia MacCarthy and Edmund Butler, 1st/11th Baron Dunboyne